Ever wonder what happens after you hit “submit” on a job application?

 Why Are Applicant Tracking Systems Being Used?

-So, the main reason applicant tracking systems have become so popular across Fortune 500 companies is to save everyone involved in the hiring process a lot of time.
+The main reason applicant tracking systems have become so popular across companies is to save everyone involved in the hiring process a lot of time.

-How To Get Past The Applicant Tracking System
+How To Align Your Application To The Applicant Tracking System

 #1: Format Your Resume